Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Connecting_to_Rainbow.md

 As explained in the guide [Getting Started](/#/documentation/doc/node/tutorials/Getting_Started), you have to setup the SDK for Node.JS in order to connect to Rainbow.

-Here is a complete sample for connecting to Rainbow:
+Here is a complete sample for connecting to Rainbow.
+Adapt it with your credentials:

 ```js